 Fertilizer – You do not need to fertilize your schefflera, but if you would like to, you can give it a half solution water soluble fertilizer once a year.

 Schefflera plants are poisonous to people and animals, if eaten.
-It is not often fatal but will cause a burning sensation, swelling, difficulty swallowing, and in severe cases, difficult breathing.
+It is not often fatal, but will cause a burning sensation, swelling, difficulty swallowing, and in severe cases, difficulty breathing.

 Schefflera Houseplant Pests and Diseases

 Schefflera plants are not often bothered by pests or disease, but it can happen occasionally.

 Spider mites and mealybugs are the most common pests that affect schefflera plants.
 In light cases of infestation, washing the plant with water and soap will normally eliminate the pests.
 With heavier infestations, you many need to treat the plant with an insecticide like neem oil.
 Also, be aware that pests typically attack this plant if it is stressed.
 If your schefflera has pests, this is likely a sign it is either getting too little light or too much water.

 The most common disease that affects schefflera is root rot.
 This disease is brought on by overwatering and poor drainage in the soil.